Liverpool manager Jurgen Klopp remained coy on the prospects of signing Thiago Alcantara following increased speculation in recent days.

 “But that's all I have to say about that.”

 Meanwhile, Athletic journalist James Pearce says he has been told the deal is “unlikely but not impossible,” although no contact has been made with Bayern yet.

-“He’s available and keen on moving to the Premier League.
-However, his age, injury record & current options in midfield count against it happening.
+“He's available and keen on moving to the Premier League.
+However, his age, injury record and current options in midfield count against it happening.